COVID-19 (coronavirus) – Frequently Asked Questions (FAQs)

 A: Retirement homes are required take all reasonable steps to follow the recommendations and directives from the Chief Medical Officer of Health.
 Retirement homes are to maintain physical distancing of two meters wherever possible.
 In smaller homes, where this is not possible, all residents and staff are to be managed as if they are potentially infected and wear appropriate PPE when around residents in such environments.
 Retirement homes are required to follow their infection prevention and control policies which may require further changes to communal activities in the event of an outbreak of an infectious disease.
 In the event of a confirmed COVID-19 case, homes are required to contact public health for additional instructions.

-Q: I/my loved one is scheduled to move into a Retirement Home shortly.
-Are homes allowed to admit new residents?
+Q: Are homes allowed to admit new residents?

 Q: What is the RHRA’s role in the event of an outbreak at a retirement home?